 - Toubkal national park, Atlas Mountains

-Tip: Morocco has a lively cultural life throughout the year so before your visit make sure that you check whether there are any music festivals happening during your stay in Morocco or for any temporal exhibition in one of its impressive museums!
+Tip: Morocco has a lively cultural life throughout the year, so before your visit make sure that you check whether there are any music festivals or museum exhibitions taking place!

 Beaches in Morocco

-From long sandy beaches to rocky cliffs, and from calm blue waters to impressive waves, the beaches of Morocco satisfy all tastes!
-The large coastline of the country extending from the north to the west gives a great variety of beach options to choose from!
+From long sandy beaches to rocky cliffs, the beaches of Morocco satisfy all tastes.
+Whether you're after calm blue waters or impressive waves, there is something to make your day!
+The large coastline of the country, extending from the north to the west, gives a great variety of beach options to choose from!
 Have a look at some of the most popular beaches in Morocco and enjoy the sun and the sea at the meeting point between Europe and Africa:

 - Legzira Beach, Sidi Ifni